cssninjaStudio/apollux/layers/documentation/content/documentation/60.reference/2.forms/textarea.md

 ::doc-component-demo
 ---
-title: Textarea condensed
+title: Textarea small
 demo: '#examples/textarea/condensed.vue'
 ---
 Textareas can be shown smaller.
-Use the `condensed` prop to enable the condensed mode.
+Use the `size` prop with the `sm` value to make it smaller.
 ::

 ::doc-component-demo